-Courage by definition is the willingness to do something that frightens oneself.
+Courage is the willingness to do something that frightens oneself.

 In a business context it usually requires people to do the right thing rather than acting in their own financial interest.
 Doing the right thing is frightening for those with a lot to loose.